Cumali1/MyArch-gfxboot/README.md

-Run 'make' for creating the theme, this will generate a folder called 'isolinux', just copy the folder into the Antergos Live profile, inside boot-files, replacing completelly the folder 'isolinux' and all it's contents.
+Run 'make' for creating the theme, this will generate a folder called 'isolinux', just copy the folder into the MyArch Live profile, inside boot-files, replacing completelly the folder 'isolinux' and all it's contents.

 Run 'make clean' for cleanning completelly the build